Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

  I found the info here: https://css-tricks.com/couple-takes-sticky-footer/

-- There is still a question regarding the categories in the nav-dropdown, regarding the fact that both the 4 main-categories and the sub-categories are links to other pages.
+- There is still a question regarding the categories in the nav-dropdown, when used on a small or medium device, the nav-bar is collapsed, and the user has to click fashion-design-link to open the subcategory beneath.
+But as the link is then pressed, the sub-list regarding the fact that both the 4 main-categories and the sub-categories are links to other pages.
 As the other pages are not yet

 - The inline-blocks on the frontpage (the 4 design-areas) align nicely now on larger displays with the d-flex-class on the parent-container, but they do not adjust well to smaller displays.
 More work required.